 #3.
 Drink Coffee

 Coffee is one of those beverages scientists can’t seem to agree on, because one minute they are saying it’s bad for you, and the other they are telling you it’s very good for you.
 Well, it seems like they have finally agreed that drinking coffee in moderation is a good thing, and it can prove beneficial for your memory as well.
 While there is no proof that drinking coffee will help you before memorize stuff, researchers at Johns Hopkins University have found that coffee can actually help you consolidate your existing memories and improve memory recall up to 24 hours later.
+The conclusion is that caffeine can have health benefits.

 Participants in the study were given a set of images to memorize, after which they were later tested by being shown those same images, as well as images which were very similar and those which were entirely different.
 They have found that those participants which were given 200 mg of caffeine showed better performance than their peers which we only given a placebo pill.
 Their ability to recognize these images more efficiently without being fooled by similar images is reflection of a better memory retention.
 According to Gordon Hughes, who works as a researcher for Essay Writing Land, the number of studies which prove that coffee has a positive impact on our cognitive abilities has gone up dramatically in the past few years.